 Scalp eczema — also known as seborrhoeic eczema – is a type of eczema where dry, red, scaly patches develop on the scalp, as well as parts of the face including the nose, eyebrows and ears.
 This can result in dandruff, as well as patches of itchy dry skin, inflammation and discolouration.

 There is no cure for eczema on the scalp, however, it can be treated quickly and easily using a range of effective scalp medications.
-The most common are Betnovate Scalp Application or Elocon Scalp Lotion, both of which you can buy from The Independent Pharmacy.
+The most common is Betnovate Scalp Application or Elocon Scalp Lotion, both of which you can buy from The Independent Pharmacy.

 Finding the right treatment and taking preventative measures can make living with the condition much more manageable.